LSSTDESC/firecrown/CONTRIBUTING_ADVANCED.md

 They set `continue-on-error` to `true` and use a 45-minute timeout.
 If a solve fails or times out, the jobs upload logs and a step summary so drift can be diagnosed without failing the core nightly signal.

+### Pull request mode and drift canary

+Pull request runs also use lockfile-based environment creation and lock-hash cache keys in `.github/workflows/ci-reusable.yml`.
+This avoids routine conda solves on standard pull request cache misses and aligns pull request environment behavior with nightly mode.

+To preserve dependency-drift signal in pull request context, `.github/workflows/ci.yml` defines a non-blocking rebuild-drift canary job.
+That canary is path-filtered and runs only when dependency-impacting files change, such as `environment.yml`, lockfiles, CI environment scripts, or reusable workflow dependency setup.

+When it runs,
+the canary performs a fresh rebuild from `environment.yml`-derived `env_tmp.yml`.
+Failures are reported with summary text and an uploaded log artifact, but do not fail the pull request check suite.

 ### Adding or removing a supported branch